KIDA by the Numbers

 - Over 800 children in the community were served with three or more services through the OVC (orphans and vulnerable children) program.

 - 97 children graduated from OVC with 2 or more years of service.
-95 children are recieving support for schooling.
+95 children are receiving support for schooling.

 - 25 new and 7 continuing students were enrolled in Vocational training including bricklaying, carpentry, tailoring and hairdressing.
 35 students graduated from the program in July.